Threkork/Kovi/README_Cargo.md

 A OneBot V11 bot plugin framework developed in Rust.

-More documentation can be found in the [Kovi Doc](https://threkork.github.io/kovi-doc/).
+You can find more documentation in the [Kovi Doc](https://threkork.github.io/kovi-doc/).

 The project is currently in beta.